 Your immediate reaction upon reading this is very likely the same one we’ve heard from many business owners and managers over the years: “Why would a business like mine ever have the need for a full-time videographer?
 Are there really 40 hours of work per week for such a position in my niche?”

 We’ve worked hand-in-hand with organizations across a wide range of industries to implement video, and never have we seen a situation where someone said, “You know, there simply isn’t enough work here for a videographer to work full-time.”

-Between educational videos for your website and YouTube and sales enablement videos used by reps to close deals faster, there is certainly no shortage of video content to create.
+Between educational videos for your website and YouTube, social media content, and sales enablement videos used by your sales reps, there is certainly no shortage of video content to create.

 An in-house videographer will allow you to produce the video content that truly builds trust with your buyers by directly addressing their questions.

 When companies outsource video, they pay a premium for a small number of highly-produced videos.
-Working with an outsourced videographer will vary from project to project and be subject to length and services needed, but it wouldn’t be unrealistic to expect to spend at least $750 per video.
+Working with an outsourced videographer will vary from project to project, but it wouldn’t be unrealistic to expect to spend at least $750 per video.